As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 Access to the second floor is available via a spiral staircase, which also offers a wonderful view of all those lovely books that are just waiting for you to crack them open.

-The books are for the most part well-loved and well priced, and you could easily lose yourself for hours here!
+The 100,000 books (not including the antique prints and maps) are for the most part well-loved and well-priced, and you could easily lose yourself for hours here!

 Libreria Acqua Alta, Venice, Italy